knaidoo29/knaidoo29/README.md

 * [fiesta](https://github.com/knaidoo29/fiesta)[^2] - A python library for interpolating fields in 1 to 3 dimensions.
+* [filetools](https://github.com/knaidoo29/filetools) - A python library for opening various file formats with MPI.
 * [knpy](https://github.com/knaidoo29/knpy) - Personal python library.
 * [magpie](https://github.com/knaidoo29/magpie)[^2] - A python library for remapping pixels into different projections.
 * [MPIutils](https://github.com/knaidoo29/MPIutils) - A python library for interacting with mpi4py and running basic MPI operations.
+Other MPI enabled python libraries written by me use the class `MPIutils.MPI` for MPI parallelisation.
 * [shift](https://github.com/knaidoo29/shift)[^2] - A python library for performing Fourier transforms defined in polar and spherical polar coordinates.

 ### Footnotes